markdirish/loopbacklab/e.loopback-datasource.md

 ## ODBC

+---
 _This part of the workshop will primarily be given as a presentation._
 _ODBC, the ODBC driver, and a DSN for your to use will already be installed and configured for you for this lab.
 This information is still important to know!_

+If you want to skip this section and just keep working, go to [Back to LoopBack](#back-to-loopback)

+---

 The overwhelming majority of open-source software delivered on the system was developed by people who have no idea what IBM i is, and there are no "built-in" mechanisms to connect them to things like Db2 for i, RPG programs, or running CL commands.
 For IBM i users, this presents a problem: As cool and modern as open-source languages, runtimes, and utilities may be, they aren't really useful if they can't integrate with your core business applications.
 Instead, we need to develop a strategy to connect to underyling IBM i resources, one that can reuse no matter what technology we are trying to connect to IBM i.